gesievi/Radii_doc_gesievi/_sources/tutorial/grashopper/documentation_rst/06_publish_control.rst.txt

 Duration    of the scenario
 ==========  ==============================================================================================

+**Tips**

-The saved content is stored in the component, be aware that huge amounts of geometry can make your .gh file very heavy and slow.
+- The saved content is stored in the component, be aware that huge amounts of geometry can make your .gh file very heavy and slow
+  - In this case turn off the grasshopper autosave setting as it will slow you down

-The current :code:`best practice for heavy geometry` is to upload it to the server via the cloud manager in the save component and then command the download via the publishControl --> File settings
+- :code:`Best practice for heavy geometry` is to upload it to the server via the cloud manager in the save component and then command the download via the publishControl --> File settings

 **Examples**